AIpaca-Inc/slate/source/includes/_fit.md

 current working directory.

 **wait_request_s**: _int = 10000_<br/>
 The time in seconds used to wait for instance request to be fulfilled.
-You probably want to set a long enough time when requesting a spot instance with low availability.
+A long `wait_request_s` is helpful when requesting a spot instance with low availability.

 **wait_new_job_create_s**: _int = -1_<br/>
 The time in seconds used to wait for a new job to be created.
-This parameter is helpful when you have reached the maximum active jobs or instances.
+This parameter is helpful when the maximum active jobs or instances is reached.
 It allows the new job to wait until one of the active jobs or instances are finished.
 If the value is non-positive, the new job will wait 99999999 seconds (basically forever).

 **wait_new_job_create_interval**: _int = 10_<br/>
 The time in seconds used to check whether there is a spot for the new job to be created.

 **record**: _bool = False_<br/>
 Turn on record mode to report issues.
 With record mode turned on, Our support team can easily reproduce issues.
-Before using the feature, we would recommend you to read more details in the [Report Issue](#report-issue) section and its [Privacy Items](#data-privacy).
+Before using the feature, we would recommend reading more details in the [Report Issue](#report-issue) section and its [Privacy Items](#data-privacy).

 ## Cooling Period